mfzfairuz/Marketing-Analysis-CRUD-Python/README.md

-# Marketing-Analytics-CRUD-Python
+# Marketing-Analysis-CRUD-Python for Facebook Advertising Optimization
 This Python-based tool is designed to help marketing teams gather, organize, and analyze data from Facebook Ad campaigns.

-# Facebook Ads Marketing Analysis Tool

 ## Business Understanding
 Description: This tool simplifies the management and analysis of Facebook Ads data, allowing marketers to track campaign performance and make data-driven decisions.
 It focuses on collecting essential metrics like ad spend, reach, clicks, conversions, and more.